-159 See the Guide to Good Practice on Preventive Measures (op. cit. note 23), section 2.1, pp. 15-16; see also Chapter 14 below.
+&lt;sup>132 See the Guide to Good Practice on Preventive Measures (op. cit. note 23), section 2.1, pp. 15-16; see also Chapter 13 below.

-160 See the 'Washington Declaration on International Family Relocation', International Judicial Conference on Cross-Border Family Relocation, Washington, D.C., United States of America, 23-25 March 2010, co-organised by the Hague Conference on Private International Law and the International Centre for Missing and Exploited Children (ICMEC) with the support of the U.S. Department of State: 'States should ensure that legal procedures are available to apply to the competent authority for the right to relocate with the child.
-Parties should be strongly encouraged to use the legal procedures and not to act unilaterally.'
-The Washington Declaration is available at < www.hcch.net > under 'Child Abduction Section'.
+&lt;sup>133 See the "Washington Declaration on International Family Relocation", International Judicial Conference on Cross-Border Family Relocation, Washington, D.C., United States of America, 23-25 March 2010, co-organised by the Hague Conference on Private International Law and the International Centre for Missing and Exploited Children (ICMEC) with the support of the U.S. Department of State: "States should ensure that legal procedures are available to apply to the competent authority for the right to relocate with the child.
+Parties should be strongly encouraged to use the legal procedures and not to act unilaterally."
+The Washington Declaration is available at < www.hcch.net > under "Child Abduction Section", "Judicial Seminars on the International Protection of Children" then "Other Judicial Seminars".